 Residents from Omaha and surrounding communities come together for a rally outside of Costco in Omaha to protest the development of the project which would create low-wage jobs, increase water and air pollution, and put farmers' at risk from one-side industry contracts.

-Costco’s proposed operation is unlike anything else our state has ever seen.
-The project would process approximately 400,000 chickens per day, with a feed mill and a hatchery, all located in a floodplain adjacent to the Platte River.
-Discharged waste would be dumped into the Elkhorn River, just upstream from the Ashland wellhead location that provides drinking water for Lincoln residents.
-Over 21 million chickens will be housed in approximately 450 barns spread out over Eastern Nebraska and Western Iowa, all upstream from the Omaha and Lincoln metro areas.
+Costco’s proposed operation is unlike anything our state, or even country has seen.
+The project would process over 400,000 chickens per day, with a feed mill and a hatchery, all located in a floodplain adjacent to the Platte River.
+Over 21 million chickens will be housed in approximately 500 barns spread out over Eastern Nebraska and Western Iowa, all upstream from the Omaha and Lincoln metro areas, creating public health concerns as litter will produce excess nutrients that will leach into Nebraska waterways.

 This isn’t the first time we have seen large corporations try to force themselves into our state while hiding from a public discussion.
-In the recent past, business approaches from the meatpacking and the fossil fuel industries (such as the recent case of TransCanada) have exemplified unethical practices that have left many of us in Nebraska with a bad taste in our mouths.
+In the recent past, business approaches from the meatpacking and the fossil fuel industries (such TransCanada) have exemplified unethical business practices that have put many Nebraskans at risk.
 Nebraska is a strong pro-business state, and our principles have guided us towards business practices that respect one another.
-And most of us do not believe good business means profiting at the expense of other’s well-being.
+And most of us do not believe good business means profiting at the expense of another’s well-being.

 During the great flood of 2019 the Costco Poultry Processing facility located at Fremont, NE was nearly engulfed by the rising waters.
 Poor planning, as seen in the above example, put area residents at a public health risk during extreme climatic events, and further threatens area water quality.

-Recently experts on water quality have began to chime in.
-A recent John Hopkins University Research letter written to the Fremont Mayor and City Council highlights concerns to water quality and quantify from large poultry operations, and also raises concerns about air quality.
+Recently experts on water quality have begun to chime in.
+A recent John Hopkins University Research letter written to the Fremont Mayor and City Council highlights concerns to water quality and quantity from large poultry operations, and also raises concerns about air quality.

 Nitrate levels in Nebraska have continued to increase with the growth of agriculture industrialization.
 Excessive nitrate exposure can cause health issues like Blue Baby Syndrome, which can be deadly in infants, and in some cases various forms of cancer, thyroid conditions, reproductive issues, and diabetes.